Ross0907/Wonkle/CONTRIBUTING.md

 ### line length

-Keep your text under 80 characters and rust code under 100 characters per line unless absolutely necessary.
-If you are using vscode, a ruler should help you know when you are over that limit.
+All human-written text files must have 100 characters or less per line unless absolutely necessary.
+When using vscode, there should be a line that indicates where the limit is.

 ### Commit